mjf1406/worksheet-generators/README.md

 2024/10/13

-- UX: users can now edit students
+- UX: users can now edit and delete students
-- UX: users can now delete students
+- UX: users can now edit and delete groups
 - added quantity to apply behavior dialogs

 2024/10/12